An election, a mine deal and China loom over Zambia's IMF talks

 Zambia feeling the pressurehttps://tmsnrt.rs/3a7jm1k

-(Reporting by Joe Bavier and Helen Reid in Johannesburg and Karin Strohecker in London; Editing by Hugh Lawson)
+(Reporting by Joe Bavier and Helen Reid in Johannesburg and Karin Strohecker in London; Editing by Hugh Lawson and Raissa Kasolowsky)

 ((joe.bavier@thomsonreuters.com; +27 664877766; Reuters Messaging: joe.bavier.thomsonreuters.com@reuters.net))